-Illustrations of the two different types of gas dispersion are found in Figure 3.
+Illustrations of the two different types of gas dispersion are found in Figure 29.

-Figure 3.
-Illustration of plume (top) and cloud formation (bottom)
+Figure 29.
+(Copyright Cedre).
+Illustration of plume (first row) and cloud formation (second row).

 Purely instantaneous or continuous spills do not readily occur in practice since many spills may be of too long duration to be characterized as truly instantaneous, yet too short in duration to establish a continuous plume.
 However this type of theoretical categorization enables simulated models to be developed which assist in assessing how a gas will dispersed over time and therefore help a responder in determining the extent of the hazard zone affected by the gas.